cellgeni/nf-fgwas/README.md

 ### GWAS studies

-GWAS studies are supplied via a `studies.csv` file that contains IDs and paths to multiple files with summary statistics, one study per row.
+A list of GWAS studies is supplied via a `studies.csv` file.
+It should contain IDs and paths to multiple summary statistics files, one study per row.
-Empty rows and lines starting with "#" will be ignored.

-Each study needs an ID (to name results folders) and summary statistics can be supplied in three ways:
+Each study needs an ID (to name results folders) and summary statistics can be supplied in one of three ways:
 1. path to a custom `.bed.gz` file
 2. path to a `.parquet` file
-3. only the study ID, in this case iRODS will be used to fetch a file called `<studyID>.parquet` from the Sanger farm
+3. only the study ID, in this case iRODS will be used to fetch a corresponding file called `<studyID>.parquet` from the Sanger farm (Sanger only)

-The `studies.csv` file could look like this:
+The `studies.csv` file could look like this (Empty rows and lines starting with "#" will be ignored):

 ```
 # fetch these studies from the farm